 Your Apple Watch is a fantastic tool that can help you perform daily tasks on your iPhone.
 Notifications get filtered through it, you can respond to messages on it, and you can even use Apple Pay to purchase goods and services.
 Your Apple Watch is also a valuable asset when it comes to finding your lost iPhone, too.

-Accessing and getting in touch with your favorite contacts has never been easier thanks to the Friends feature on the Apple Watch.
+Accessing and getting in touch with your favorite contacts has never been easier thanks to the "Friends" feature on the Apple Watch.
+However, this only applies to users who are running watchOS 2.2.2 and lower.
+When Apple issued watchOS 3, the "Friends" option was completely removed.
+So if you're running watchOS 3 or higher, you won't be able to follow these instructions.

 There's a built-in timer feature on the iPhone's Camera app that helps you set up your device, step back, and take a photo before time runs out.
 This feature is useful when there isn't another person around to take a photo of you, or when you don't want to be missing from a memorable group picture.
 Unfortunately, timers don't always work well.
 With a timer, no one can sit behind your iPhone to see if the picture is perfectly focused and framed, but that's where your Apple Watch comes in.